Rather than trying to tackle smart city innovation as a whole, there are 5 main pillars where companies can add value.

-There’s no doubt that energy efficiency is among the biggest opportunities for innovation in smart cities.
+There’s no doubt that energy efficiency is among the biggest opportunities for smart city innovation.
 With a smart irrigation system, a single homeowner could save 25 gallons of water per day.
 If a company can scale these savings to a city as a whole, thousands of gallons of water could be saved on a daily basis.
 And if that scales to more cities and states, water efficiency can increase exponentially.

 Consider how this same concept can be applied to electricity, recycling, or waste management and it’s clear that the “smart” movement could quickly overcome the challenges of urbanization trends.